 We also suggest you take advantage of COCA's support programs.
 Order a Comfort Kit to take to chemo with you during ovarian cancer treatments.
 Download our Colorado Ovarian Cancer Resource Guide to find valuable and relevant resources for the journey.
 Join us at a Nicki's Circle support group to meet other women, and apply to the COCA.Cares Financial Assistance program if you find yourself in a situation of need.
+And reach out to our Carol's Wish Financial and Insurance Navigation experts for assistance.
 We're here to help through all stages of ovarian cancer.

 We're Here For You

 You're never on this journey alone.
-Contact Katlyn Von Muenster, COCA's Clinical Support Programs Manager, for more information or before coming to support group for the first time.
-Reach Katlyn at 720-519-3122, or firstname.lastname@example.org.
+Contact Jeanice Hansen, COCA's Support Services Program Director, for more information or before coming to support group for the first time.
+Reach Katlyn at 720-519-3122, or Jeanice@colo-ovariancancer.org.